AI meeting transcription: How it works and which tools lead in 2026

 Fathom now offers bot-free capture alongside its existing bot-based mode, following a major platform update in April 2026.
 Users can choose between bot-based and bot-free capture per meeting.

-Best for: Sales and customer success teams that share recorded highlights internally and can accommodate a visible recording participant.
+Best for: Sales and customer success teams that share recorded highlights internally.

 Pros: